 Relocating your dog after they break a bone will be painful for them, so again, be cautious and think about using a muzzle.

 The vet will assess your dog's state and the extent of its injuries.
 Based on many variables, the vet will suggest either having the bone repaired, setting the bone, or in very severe cases, amputating the limb.

 Very likely, your dog will need x-rays of the injured area to assess the type and extent of the fracture.
 They may also need to be sedated and/or given pain control during this process.

 Your dog will need a series of medications, including anti-inflammatory medication, pain control, antibiotics, and more.
 This will help the wound heal and will also prevent infections throughout the process.

 The Recovery Process

-After your dog’s bone has been repaired, they will need quite a bit of time to recover.
+After your dog’s bone has been repaired, it will need quite a bit of time to recover.
 Your dog will be fitted for a cast and may require physical therapy to get back to normal.

 Your dog should refrain from running, jumping, or playing until they have healed.
 However, you should be walked and exercise gently according to the requests of your vet and/or physical therapist.

 Your vet may also instruct you to place cold packs on the injury or regularly provide a gentle massage.
-If your vet tells you to do these things, be sure to keep up with them as they can have an influence on recovery time and effectiveness.
+If your vet tells you to do these things, be sure to keep up with them as they can influence recovery time and effectiveness.
 However, if you aren’t told to try these treatments by your vet, then it’s best to just let the bone heal on its own.